Alejoboga20/node-fundamentals/nasa-project/server/README.md

 1. Clone this repository
 2. Run `npm install`
-3. Run `npm run dev` to initilize the dev server
+3. Run `npm run watch` to initilize the dev server